Liveshort/MEP_SNSPD/README.md

 pip3 install numpy matplotlib
 ```
 * Download either the current OpenBLAS library from https://github.com/xianyi/OpenBLAS (recommeded, because it is much more optimized and runs multicore) [Follow the steps below 1.] **OR** the current LAPACK version (version 3.9.0 was used at the time of writing) from http://www.netlib.org/lapack/ [Follow the steps below 2.].
+### ...using OpenBLAS (recommended)
-  1. Clone the git repository of OpenBLAS somewhere on your system by opening a terminal, `cd`-ing into a folder of your liking and running the following commands:
+* Clone the git repository of OpenBLAS somewhere on your system by opening a terminal, `cd`-ing into a folder of your liking and running the following commands:
 ```bash
 # clone repository
 git clone https://github.com/xianyi/OpenBLAS.git